 Admission as a Summer School Visitor

-Any student who has not been regularly enrolled or has not been admitted for a fall semester in any school in the University should send an application for admission as a visiting summer student to Dean of Summer School, CB# 3340, 134 E. Franklin St. By contrast, those students who are in residence at the University will register for a summer session through their academic dean or advisor and need not make a separate application to the dean of Summer School.
+Any student who has not been regularly enrolled or has not been admitted for a fall semester in any school in the University should send an application for admission as a visiting summer student to the Dean of Summer School, CB# 3340, 134 E. Franklin Street.
+By contrast, those students who are in residence at the University will register for a summer session through their academic dean or advisor and need not make a separate application to the Dean of Summer School.
 A student who plans to restore academic eligibility through work done in a summer session must apply for readmission through the Office of Undergraduate Admissions, CB# 2200, Jackson Hall.

 The University of North Carolina at Chapel Hill will protect the privacy of all students seeking admission through the Office of Undergraduate Admissions by soliciting and receiving all academic and nonacademic records obtained for the purpose of admission on the condition that they be held in confidence by the University.
 No information obtained through the admissions process will be shared with individuals, internal or external to the University, other than the chancellor, the provost, and members of the Advisory Committee on Undergraduate Admissions and its subcommittees.